wacl-york/WACLaTeX/README.md

 * `report_tap` - An example TAP report structure for PhD students.

 * `beamer_presentation` - An example presentation produced using the "beamer" package.
+* `beamer_rmarkdown` - An example presentation written in RMarkdown.

 ## Using this Repo